fastai/fastai_old/docs/developers.md

     username: your testpypi username
     password: your testpypi password

-3. You can also setup your client to have transparent access to anaconda tools, see [docs](https://anaconda.org/stason/settings/access).
+3. You can also setup your client to have transparent access to anaconda tools, see https://anaconda.org/YOURUSERNAME/settings/access (adjust the url to insert your username).

 You don't really need it, as the anaconda client cashes your credentials so you need to login only infrequently.